renpy/renpy/sphinx/source/config.rst

     an interaction is started.
 These callbacks are not called when an interaction is restarted.

+.. var:: config.testcase_finally_callbacks = [ ... ]

+    A list of functions that are called (without any arguments) when execution of testcases end - in a good way or not.
+This is intended to free resources as well as cleaning up anything that may have been modified for the purpose of the test, such as persistent or save data.

 .. var:: config.quit_callbacks = [ ... ]

     A list of functions that are called (without any arguments) when